Reckziegel/invariance/README.md

 #> #   kurtosis <dbl>
 ```

-To check if an asset is stationary - “invariant”- use the
+To check if an asset is stationary - “invariant” - use the
 `plot_ellipsoid` function:

 ``` r